tc39/proposal-string-pad-start-end/spec.md

-# String.prototype.padLeft( maxLength [ , fillString ] )
+# String.prototype.padStart( maxLength [ , fillString ] )

-When the _padLeft_ method is called, the following steps are taken:
+When the _padStart_ method is called, the following steps are taken:
   1. Let _O_ be ?
 RequireObjectCoercible(*this* value).
   1. Let _S_ be ?
 ToString(_O_).
   1. Let _intMaxLength_ be ?
 ToLength(_maxLength_).